Harry's Game: Synopsis

 The British government cabinet minister Henry Danby is killed by an IRA gunman, Billy Downes, in front of his wife and children outside his home in London.
 Downes then escapes to Belfast.
 Army officer Harry Brown is sent undercover into Belfast's Catholic community to track down the assassin.
 Brown is chosen for the mission because he is an Ulsterman who has previously done similar work in Oman.

 Given the cover identity of merchant seaman Harry McEvoy, he finds lodgings in the Falls Road area and secures a job in a scrapyard.
 He dates a Catholic, Josephine Laverty, and unknowingly encounters Downes in a local club, which is raided by the British Army.
 A British soldier recognises Harry but ignores him and arrests Downes, who is interrogated but set free.
 Harry tips off his superiors that the killer was at the club and that Theresa, a girl at whose family home Billy stayed the night while on the run, knows his name.
-Theresa is arrested, but caught between the police interrogator Rennie and her fear of the IRA if she talks, she hangs herself in prison before revealing Downes' identity.
+Theresa is arrested, but caught between the police interrogator Rennie and her fear of the IRA if she talks, she hangs herself in prison without revealing Downes' identity.
 When Josephine realises that Harry must have passed on the information about Theresa, she tells him to leave while he can, but he refuses, saying Danby's killer cannot be allowed to get away with the murder.

 At a restaurant in Belfast, a waiter overhears two senior army officers discussing Harry's presence in the city, and passes this information on to the IRA.
 The local IRA leaders start checking all new arrivals, including Harry.

 The IRA start to hunt Harry down.
 With two other gunmen, Downes ambushes Harry, who shoots the gunmen and forces a passing driver to chase their car as Downes escapes.
 Harry follows Downes to his own home, which is under surveillance by the army.
-Harry shoots Downes in the street in front of his wife and is himself shot by the soldiers watching the house, who think that he is a terrorist.
+Harry shoots Downes in the street in front of his wife before being shot himself by the soldiers watching the house, believing Harry to be a member of the IRA.
 Injured and bleeding in the street, Harry is confronted by Downes's wife, who then shoots him in the head using Harry's own revolver.

 The series closes with a narrator reading a part of a poem written by the daughter of real-life IRA victim William J. Staunton, a 46-year-old magistrate shot dead in 1973: "Don't cry, Mummy said.
 They're not real, but Daddy was, and he's not here.
 Don't be bitter, Mummy said.
 They've hurt themselves much more.
 They can walk and run, Daddy can't."